matthiasbuchner/matthiasbuchner.github.io/content/page/gears.md

         pre: link
 ---

-Here is a list of suggested gears you should consider bring depending on how far you want to go:
+Here is a list of suggested gears you should consider bringing:
 - Headlamp with front and back lights (2x or with spare battery)
 - Food
 - Water (1.5L or more)